HollerLondon/sfMooToolsFormExtraPlugin/README.md

      * More/Slider
      * More/Drag
      * More/Color
- * MooEditable, Datepicker and mooRainbow in lib/vendor - see *Setup*
+ * MooEditable, Datepicker, mooRainbow and Autocompleter in lib/vendor - see *Setup*

 Setup